 The new, working lighthouse began service in 1955 and continues the role of providing a safety beacon to ships approaching St. John's, capital of Newfoundland.

 The building had base extensions added, altered and removed over its 120+ year lifespan.
 The Cape Spear Lighthouse was designated as a National Historic Site on May 22, 2007.

-The wooden spiral stairs around the concrete column are snug as I navigate between floors to take photos of the storage and living areas in the squat wooden structure.
+The wooden spiral stairs around the concrete column are snug navigating between floors to take photos of the storage and living areas in the squat wooden structure.

 The large, dormant, World War II cannons lay inside their bunkers without the mechanisms which raised them for battle and lowered them for concealment.

-The Cape Spear military personnel and weapons of World War II would be well concealed until required for battle.
+Cape Spear military personnel and the weapons of World War II would be well concealed until required for battle.

 Wind driven waves on a high tide would create an entirely different scene and there is the potential likelihood that anyone standing where we are now would run the risk of being swept out to sea.
 Today, the sight and sound of pounding surf is mesmerizing.

-As we walk back to the car, a single tree reminds us of how fortunate we have been.
+On the walk back to the car, a single tree reminds us of how fortunate we have been.
 Newfoundlanders are a hardy bunch and persevere through harsh weather which varies widely throughout the seasons.